FireflyMigration/firefly-doc/02-Migration-project/Migrating-from-Btrieve-to-SQL/01-Preparing-for-the-Migration.md

 3. In Find What: enter 'u.IO'
 4. In Look In: select 'Entire Solution'
 5. Press 'Find All'
-6. The result wll display in "Find Result #" window
+6. The result will be displayed in "Find Result #" window
 7. Click on each result to go to the code (ignore the cases found in the ENV namespace)

 ![2017 03 09 16H52 36](2017-03-09_16h52_36.png)